CongSheng/COVID-19-NewsScraping_Sentiment/README.md

 Potentially reflect the outlook of COVID-19.

 ## Future work (potentially):
-* vVisualization of sentiment score.
+* Visualization of sentiment score.
 * Filter or group articles further and evaluate based on grouping/filter.
 * Integrating with other COVID-19 data for better insights.
 * Scraping using social media